e-thab/CorelDraw-VBA/README.md

     - Adobe Photoshop 2020 Object Library
     - Adobe Photoshop 2020 Type Library

-Each form is foldered next to a screenshot of how it should look, plus a text file version of its code for reference and any required files.
+Each form is foldered next to a screenshot of how it should look, plus a txt version of its code for reference and any required files.